Wanganui District, Rangitikei District, Ruapehu District (Waiouru and Waimarino Wards only)

 NZ residency and personal details, including contact telephone number; parity and gravidity, previous TOPs; LMP, pelvic exam findings, USS dating; investigations (HVS, chlamydia and antenatal bloods); history and indications, contraception use at conception; recommended follow-up contraception; gender preference for doctor; whether interpreter is needed.

 First certification is usually provided by local GP certifying consultant.
-If this is not possible, both certificates can be provided in the Te Mahoe Unit.
+If this is not possible, both certificates can be provided by The Women's Clinic, Palmerston North

-Counselling is provided by the social work department at Good Health Wanganui; appointments are made as above.
+Counselling is available through the social work department at Good Health Wanganui; appointments are made as above.

 Women are encouraged to see their referring doctor for follow-up within two weeks of the procedure.
 Emergency treatment is available at the emergency department at Good Health Wanganui.